poems

 beware the garbage; it gets out of hand.

-GARDENING IN DUNFERMLINE, FIFE
+IN DUNFERMLINE,

 I planted a poem deep in the loamy dirt.